Nekmo/amazon-dash/docs/config_file.rst

 * **data**: Event data to send.
 Use json as string.
 * **access_token**: Long-lived Home Assistant access token.
 * **access**: Home Assistant legacy API password (``x-ha-access`` header).
+* **verify**: By default True.
+Validate SSL/TLS certificate on request.
+To ignore errors (for example self-signed certificate) put false.
+You can also set the path to the certificate or certificate directory (generate using OpenSSL ``c_rehash`` utility).
+This can be useful if you use self-signed https.

 Starting with version 0.78 of Home Assistant, there are two ways Amazon Dash can authenticate:

 1. By providing a long-lived access token (generated within your Home Assistant profile page) via the ``access_token`` option.
 2. By providing the legacy Home Assistant API password via the ``access`` option.

 Although both options currently work, the Home Assistant project plans to deprecate (and likely remove) the legacy API password in the future; therefore, to properly future proof your Amazon Dash setup, the long-lived access token option is recommended.

 The protocol and the port in the address of the Homeassistant server are optional.
 The syntax of the address is:
 ``[<protocol>://]<server>[:<port>].
 For example: ``https://hassio.local:1234``.